CourseraSentMe/Getting-and-Cleaning-Data-Peer-Graded-Assignment/README.md

 my code, so the data sets will automatically pop up upon running the full script in RStudio.

-If you already have the UCI HAR Dataset on your machine then skip the part of the script which downloads these data and start at line 6 with the loading of the dplyr and tidyr libraries
+If you already have the UCI HAR Dataset on your machine then skip the part of the script which downloads these data and start at line 6 with the loading of the dplyr and tidyr libraries.